 Direct Edit Mode for Total Measurement - Whether or not measurement values can be edited by entering a value using the keyboard.
 This option only applies to total ring width files.
 Direct editing is the default for Early/Late Wood Measurement and doesn't need to be set.
 Without Direct Edit Mode turned on, the only way to change a measurement value is to set the value on the encoder and use the Measure: Stop/Start buttons to send it to the measuring window.

 Setup, Measuring System

-Sets up the characteristics of the measuring system, including system type and precision.
+Sets up the characteristics of the measuring system, including measuring system type and precision.
 These must be set correctly for the equipment for measurements to be received and interpreted properly.
 If you have not already done so, please see the Installation Guide for a full explanation of these setttings and how to set up the MeasureJ2X program.

-'Other' Measuring System - this is a custom setting allowing the program to interface with any measuring system device meeting a small set of requirements.
-It requires a custom module for the measuring system device to be compiled and available to the program.
+Other - this is a custom setting allowing the program to interface with any measuring system device meeting a small set of requirements.
+It requires a custom module for the measuring system device to be available to the program.
 Please contact email@example.com if you have a measuring system/digital readout that is not listed in the setup menu and you would like to use with the program.

 Sets up the characteristics of the connection to the measuring system, including the communications port, speed, data bits, stop bits and parity settings.
 These must be set correctly for measurements received to be interpreted properly.
 The proper settings for the standard measuring systems are explained in the Installation Guide.